leogoesger/leogoesger.github.io/content/blog/fan-in-fan-out-with-go-part-I/index.md

 #### - `range` will NOT stop recieving util channel is closed

-Some of these examples I listed above are not very practical, but it is important to understand. `range` on the other hand is very commonly used since you do not know how many receivers you typically would need.
-When using `range`, remember the range will always create one more receiver until it is closed.
+`range` is commonly used since you do not know how many receivers you typically would need.
+When using `range`, remember the range will always create one more receiver until its channel is closed.

 Running the following example will produce the `deadlock` error.
 At the third iteration of `range`, it creates another `<-c` and waits for the sender.
-Since it isn't in a goroutine, therefore the program deadlocks.
+Since it is in the main goroutine, the program deadlocks.

 ```go
 func main() {